kanchan-dhamane/kubevela/design/vela-core/definition-versioning.md

 ### Notes/Considerations
-- K8s GET resource call always returns the latest version by default ( https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definition-versioning/#version-priority ).
+- K8s GET resource call always returns the [latest version by default]( https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definition-versioning/#version-priority ).
 When `v1Beta1` objects are accessed, the conversion webhook will be used to translate the result to `v2Alpha1` before being returned.
 - When a new Component is created with `v2Alpha1` API target, the following objects will be stored:
   - A Component with `v1Beta1` API target which only includes the Spec of the highest version from the `v2Alpha1` object.
   - A DefinitionRevision for each Component version in the `v2Alpha1`  object will be created/updated.
 - We need to be able to store all the information of the new API Version object.
 One way to do this is via adding a [new annotation](https://github.com/shivi28/kube-vaccine/blob/main/api/v2/conversion.go).
 - Conversion webhooks work via a [Hub and Spoke model](https://book.kubebuilder.io/multiversion-tutorial/conversion-concepts).
 It is not required that the API Version stored in the database and the API version marked as the Hub should be the same.The Hub can then be marked as per ease of implementation.

 ### Summary of High Level Changes

 #### ComponentDefinition
-- Add a new CRD version.
+- Add a new CRD API version `v2Alpha1`.
-  - `spec.versions` is an array of all available/supported Component versions.
+  - `spec.versions` will be an array of all available/supported Component versions.
-  - `status` for the ComponentDefintion will be modified to store the version metadata.
+  - `status` for the Component will be modified to store the version metadata.

 #### DefintionRevision:
 - We are planning to keep the syntax for referring to a version of a Component in an Application.